nusenu/tor-relay-operator-ids-trust-information/README.md

 The `trusted-by.txt` file is not protected using a hash found in a DNSSEC signed TXT record, like `trusted-aroi.txt`.

+The `trusted-by.txt` content does not imply any trust from the AROI publishing it to the domain contained in the file.

 ## Validating Trust Information

 Trust information consumers perform the following steps to find and validate trust information.